Trending

 Assets: Assets are possessions, tangible or intangible, owned by individuals or entities, with the expectation of future economic benefits.

-Asset Classes: A common trading term that refers to groups of financial instruments with similar characteristics and behaviors such as stocks, currencies, or commodities.
+Asset Classes: A common trading terminology that refers to groups of financial instruments with similar characteristics and behaviors, such as stocks, currencies, or commodities.

 Averaging Down: The investment strategy of purchasing more of a financial asset at a lower price to reduce the overall average investment cost.